 The design involves the creation of a new internal alley on the site, running between the existing palace and the Russian Orthodox church.
 Entrances are likewise to be created on rue de l’Unviersité and avenue Rapp.
 The entrance from avenue Rapp is intended for people entering the church on festive occasions and for processions of the Cross.

-The principal architectural idea behind the complex is to employ traditional church architecture in a modern cultural and religious complex.
+GENERAL PRINCIPLES: The principal architectural idea behind the complex is to employ traditional church architecture in a modern cultural and religious complex.
 The unifying element is a transparent canopy, which descends from the domes of the church, covers the garden, and bends around the reconstructed corner building.
 By linking all the parts of the complex, the canopy gives it integrality, reflecting the fact that religious and secular functions are here combined….
 The integrality of the ensemble also makes it possible to meet urban-planning challenges and to recreate the corner of one of Paris’ central street blocks.

 The entire look of the complex aims to create a positive, open image of Russian Orthodoxy – one that will make the latter attractive and interesting to parishioners and to inhabitants of and visitors to the city of Paris.
 The architecture of the complex should attract new people of all ages and kindle in them an interest in Russian spiritual culture.